ovh/docs/pages/cloud/private-cloud/vsphere_interface_connexion/guide.en-us.md

 ![Connecting to vSphere HTML5](images/vsphere-client-html5.png){.thumbnail}

 The `Home`{.action} page provides accces to the main menus of your vCenter.
-You will be able to perform various actions, such as:

-- deploying a virtual machine by going to `Hosts and Clusters`{.action}
-- browsing your datastores.

-> [!warning]
->
-> *NSX Edge* management is not yet available in the web client.
->

 ### Using the Flash web client